millo-76/Python-Practice/README.md

 ## Folder Structure

+- `Personal Programs/` — Your personal Python projects and scripts.
+Subfolders contain individual projects.
 	- `baseball-program/` — All files for the baseball stats GUI project.
+	- `test3.py` — Example personal script.
 - `INFS 3070/` — For school-related Python assignments.
+	- `Assignments/` — Contains assignment notebooks.
+	- `Weeks/` — Weekly folders for coursework, each with scripts and notebooks.
+		- `week 1/`, `week 2/`, `week 3/` — Weekly materials.
-- (Root directory) — For general practice scripts or experiments.
+- (Root directory) — For environment files and configuration only.

 ## Baseball Program

 The `baseball-program/` folder contains a complete baseball stats GUI project, including its own README and all related files.

+## Personal Programs

+The `Personal Programs/` folder is for your own Python projects and experiments.
+Each subfolder is a separate project, and you can add scripts directly or organize by project as needed.

 ## School Assignments